 It should be added that Jefferson used 36 disks.
-We have chosen the smaller number 10 for clarity of presentation.
+We have chosen the smaller number 10, for clarity of presentation.

-Both the sender and the receiver possess identical wheels, that is, the cyclic order of the letters is the same on each disk.
-To encrypt an English plaintext, the sender first divides it into blocks of 10 letters each.
-A block is encrypted by first rotating the disks in such a way that the block can be read from one of the 26 letter sequences parallel to the axis, and then choosing any of the 25 remaining letter sequences as the cryptotext.
+Both the sender and the receiver possess identical wheels, that is, the cyclic order of the letters is the same on each olds.
+To encrypt an English plaintent, the sender first divides it into blocks of 10 letters each.
+A block is encrypted by first rotating the disks in such a way that the block can be read from one of the 26 letter sequences parallel to the axis, and then choosing any of the 25 remaining letter sequences as the cryptolext.

-To decrypt, the legal receiver rotates the disks of the Jefferson wheel in such a way that the cryptotext can be read from one of the 26 letter sequences.
-The plaintext then appears as one of the 25 remaining letter sequences.
-It will be obvious which one: with an extremely high probability, only one of the letter sequences can be a part of a meaningful English text.
-Thus, it is not necessary to agree in advance how many lines in the wheel will be advanced in the encryption process.
-It can be any number between 1 and 25, and the number can vary from block to block.
+To decrypt, the legal receiver rotates the disks of the Jefferson wheel in such a way that the cryptotest can be read from one of the 56 letter sequences.
+The plaintest then appears as one of the 25 remaining letter sequences.
+It will be obvious which one with an extremely high probability, only one of the letter sequences can be a part of a meaningful English text.
+Thus, it is not necessary to agree in advance how many lines in the wheel will be advanced in the energy proposed in the contract of the cont